thuytien140894/CMPS203/README.md

    For Windows, download and install [Windows 64-bit Installer](https://www.stackage.org/stack/windows-x86_64-installer)

-**2. How to build and run the program**
+**2. How to build the program**

-   Go to the program directory, then run the following commands in the same order:
+   Go to the program directory, then run the following command:

         stack build
-        stack exec GTLC-exe

-**3. How to use the program**

-   For integer integrals where n is an integer, type:

-        Num n

-   To add two integers, type:

-        Add (Num n) (Num m)

-   To subtract two integers, type:

-        Sub (Num n) (Num m)

-   To multiply two integers, type:

-        Mult (Num n) (Num m)

-   To divide two integers, type:

-        Div (Num n) (Num m)

-   For a more intuitive construction of a binary operation, one can type:

-        Num n `op` Num m

-   where op is Add, Sub, Mult, or Div.

-   An operation can be performed between any two valid ARITH expressions.
-For instance, one can add two expressions, each of which has its own operation, as follows:

-        Add (Num n) (Num m) `Add` Sub (Num j) (Num k)

-   Enclose a group of operations in parentheses whenever necessary to enforce precedence.

-**4. How to exit the program**

-        Type "exit" in the console

-**5. How to run tests on the program**
+**3. How to run tests on the program**

    Run the command:

         stack test

+   or

+        stack exec ARITH-exe